dart-lang/language/resources/type-system/upper-lower-bounds.md

 That is, if `<::` is the extended relation, we would want that `T <:: S` implies that `T <: S`, but also that `T <:: S` and `S <:: T` implies that `S` and `T` are syntactically (rather than just semantically) equal.

-### FutureOr

-We could choose to do better for `FutureOr<T>`.
-The inference algorithm currently special cases this for lower bounds, and it's a bit of an unpleasent asymmetry that we deal with this in inference but not in the normal computation.